AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-analytics.md

 ### Enrich the XDM object using Update variable

 Using the **[!UICONTROL Update variable]** action type you can create additional rules to enrich the "global content XDM" before it gets sent to the [!UICONTROL Platform Edge Network].
-Accomplish this by sequencing the new rules before the `all pages send event - page bottom - AA (order 50)` which sends the event [!UICONTROL Platform Edge Network].
+Accomplish this by sequencing the new rules before the `all pages send event - library loaded - AA (order 50)` which sends the event [!UICONTROL Platform Edge Network].

 >[!TIP]
 >